sfigg/commercialization-public/design/device-experiences/speechplatformdevices-hwguidelines.md

 Meet the below response masks using 12<sup>th</sup> Octave Analysis (ideal target is “flat” with HP filter below 200Hz):

 <img src="media/image12.png" width="605" height="337" />

+>[!NOTE]
+>  The Premium and Standard masks apply to all device tiers under HW-4 Input Sample Rate, e.g. a device can have Standard bandwidth (narrow-band) and a Premium magnitude response within that band.

 |                | **Premium**      | **Standard**     |
 |----------------|------------------|------------------|------------------|------------------|